Wall Street's rally fades as more CEOs talk about uncertainty because of Trump's trade war

 NEW YORK (AP) — Wall Street's big three-day rally is running out of steam, and U.S. stocks are drifting in mixed trading Friday as they near the end of another roller-coaster week.

-The S&P 500 was 0.1% higher in morning trading, but almost three out of every four stocks were falling within the index.
-The Dow Jones Industrial Average was down 124 points, or 0.3%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher thanks to gains for a handful of influential Big Tech stocks.
+The S&P 500 was 0.1% lower in midday trading, as nearly three out of every four stocks fell within the index.
+The Dow Jones Industrial Average was down 237 points, or 0.6%, as of 11:30 a.m.
+Eastern time, while the Nasdaq composite was 0.3% higher thanks to gains for a handful of influential Big Tech stocks.

 They're the latest companies to say the uncertainty created by President Donald Trump's trade war is making it difficult to give financial forecasts for the upcoming year.